thdaquin/da-book-clurb/README.md

 Reading Schedule:
 - First Meeting (Jul 13): the first half (...)
 - Second Meeting (Jul 27): the second half (...)

 Purchase Links:
 - tbd

+Notes:
+- tbd

+## The Good Life by Charles Guignon

+Reading Schedule:
+- First Meeting (Feb 23): the first third (beginning up to and including the chapter "Two Cultures")
+- Second Meeting (Mar 23): the second third (the chapter "The Middle Ages" up to and including the chapter "The Enlightenment")
+- Third Meeting (Apr 6): the last third (the chapter "Kant" through to the end)

+Purchase Links:
+- tbd